graphql-java-generator/GraphQL-Forum-Maven-Tutorial-server/README.md

 This class is a Spring Bean, as it is marked by the _@Component_ Spring annotation.
 It contains:
 * Three Spring beans attributes, that will be set by the Spring IoC framework when this Bean is loaded:
     * The _boardRepository_ is a Spring data repository.
 It's a bean, as it implements a Spring Data repository interface.
-    * The _mapper_ bean is declared in the [SpringConfig](https://github.com/graphql-java-generator/GraphQL-Forum-Maven-Sample/blob/master/GraphQL-Forum-Maven-Sample-server/src/main/java/org/forum/server/impl/SpringConfig.java) configuration class.
+    * The _mapper_ bean is declared in the [SpringConfig](https://github.com/graphql-java-generator/GraphQL-Forum-Gradle-Tutorial-server/blob/master/src/main/java/org/forum/server/impl/SpringConfig.java) configuration class.
-    * The _util_ bean is declared in the [Util](https://github.com/graphql-java-generator/GraphQL-Forum-Maven-Sample/blob/master/GraphQL-Forum-Maven-Sample-server/src/main/java/org/forum/server/impl/Util.java) class, and it's a Spring bean thanks to its _@Component_ annotation.
+    * The _util_ bean is declared in the [Util](https://github.com/graphql-java-generator/GraphQL-Forum-Gradle-Tutorial-server/blob/master/src/main/java/org/forum/server/impl/Util.java) class, and it's a Spring bean thanks to its _@Component_ annotation.
 * The _boards_ method is the only implemented method, for a first test:
     * It executes the query against the database, by executing the relevant boardRepository method.
     * It then maps the result into a list of Board GraphQL objects

-And that's all!
+And you're done!

 The graphql-java framework and the code generated by the plugin take care of handling the request, wiring it to this _boards()_ method, get its result, and return it back to the caller.

 ### Let's test this first implemented query

-Starts the server, by executing the _org.forum.server.graphql.util.GraphQLServerMain_ class, available in the _/target/generated-sources/graphql-maven-plugin_ folder.
+Starts the server, by executing the _org.forum.server.graphql.util.GraphQLServerMain_ class, available in the _/target/generated-sources/graphql-maven-plugin_ folder (or _/build/generated-sources/graphql-maven-plugin_ for Maven).

 The output should finish by this message: _Started GraphQLServerMain in xxx seconds_